DavidLivingstoneHini/financial-transactions/README.md

 # Financial Transactions API

-This repository contains a basic Spring Boot application that provides an endpoint to fetch financial transactions based on specified filters.
+Spring Boot application that provides an endpoint to fetch financial transactions based on specified filters.

 ## Table of Contents